kartoza/osgs/README.md

 The documentation site is available at https://kartoza.github.io/osgs/

-The same content is available as static resources in the docs directory.
+The documentation site content is available as static resources in the `docs` directory.

-You can contribute to the documentation by making PRs to `sphinx/source/`
+You can contribute to the documentation by making changes to resources located in `sphinx/source/`.

 ## Project Roadmap